Jetbuilt/jetbuilt-api-docs/source/includes/_products.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the product to retrieve
+ID | The ID of the product to update

 ### Data Parameters